FakeBuild/Xake/docs/overview.md

 Here are we doing the following steps:

 1. reference f# library containing core testing functionality
-1. open Xake namespace, so that we can use some Zake types
+1. open Xake namespace, so that we can use some Xake types
 1. define a "main" function of a build script
 1. specify the target
 1. define the rule for "build" target